sourabh59-coder/MTP/README.md

 ---

-## **🚀 Next Steps**
-- **Should we allow Researchers to directly request EHR access instead of Hospitals granting it?**
-- **Would you like to add a feature where a smart contract triggers ZKP verification on-chain?**

-Let me know how you want to refine this! 🚀🔥

 ### **📌 `SimpleStorage.sol` for the New System**
 This contract will store **EHR metadata** instead of simple numbers.
 It will allow **hospitals** to **store** and **retrieve** patient records with associated metadata.